frctl/fractal/README.md

 ## Requirements

-Fractal makes use of a number of ES6 features that mean it currently requires [Node.js](https://nodejs.org) v5.0+ to run.
+Fractal makes use of a number of ES6 features that mean it currently requires [Node.js](https://nodejs.org) v4.0+ to run.

-Transpilation may be considered in the future (i.e. when the project is stable) in order to make it compatible with earlier Node versions.

 ## Credits